-We are proud of our Senior Staff Nurse, Muhammad Ikliluddin Bin Abdul Rahmat who was one of the recipients of the Nurses' Merit Award by Ministry of Health, for his exceptional performance and dedicated work in the community care sector.
+We are proud of our Senior Staff Nurse, Muhammad Ikliluddin Bin Abdul Rahmat who was one of the recipients of the Nurses' Merit Award for his exceptional performance and dedicated work in the community care sector.

-Receiving the award from Minister for Health, Mr Ong Ye Kung at the award ceremony on 6 July 2022, the award recognises nurses with excellent performance and professional development and contributed to enhancing the nursing profession in Singapore.
+Receiving the award from Minister for Health, Mr Ong Ye Kung at the award ceremony on 6 July 2022, the award recognises nurses with excellent performance and professional development and contributes to enhancing the nursing profession in Singapore.